 And finally, we have the "Table" button.
 If a table can't be made or inserted into the app you're using, you'll only see options to "Copy" or "Share" the summarization.
 When a table can be inserted, it will instantly replace the original text, and you can use the "Original" button to compare the two.
 Hit "Done" to save or "Revert" to change it back.

 The results you get with Summary will all depend on what you're trying to summarize.
 As you can see, a table doesn't really do any good in my example above.
-But things will only get better as the beta progresses.
+However, things will only improve as Apple continues to refine its Writing Tools feature.

-ChatGPT, powered by GPT-4o, is not yet built into Writing Tools, but it's expected to join the other options later this year.
+ChatGPT, powered by GPT-4o, is not yet built into Writing Tools, but it's expected to join the other options later this year in iOS 18.2, iPadOS 18.2, and macOS Sequoia 15.2, which are currently in beta.
 When it does become available, you'll see a "Compose" option in the Writing Tools, which will help you generate unique content for anything you need to write about.
 The feature will also give you access to ChatGPT's image creation tools, allowing you to create images to complement your writing.

 Privacy protections are built in for users who access ChatGPT — their IP addresses are obscured, and OpenAI won't store requests.
 ChatGPT's data-use policies apply for users who choose to connect their account.